 “I think big picture, M&A is a key risk to credit,” Sykes adds.
 “Large deals tend to add leverage and increase risks.
 M&A is something I am tracking, and I actively avoid or reduce investments in companies I think could lever up dramatically.”

 But the right management team can make all the difference.
 “Many executives love their companies, and it says a lot about their commitment to maximizing shareholder value when they are willing to sell,” says Wendt.
-“One of my favourite examples is an airline that sold itself at a time when it was doing very well.
+“One of my favorite examples is an airline that sold itself at a time when it was doing very well.
 The CEO said he just did not see a path to becoming a long-term winner in a consolidating industry.”

 On the flip side, there have been companies that turned down incredible offers only to languish for decades trying to get back to that higher price.